-Most car accident cases settle, and do not result in litigation (the civil lawsuit process).
+Most car accident cases settle through the car insurance claim process, without a lawsuit ever being filed in court.
 However, if there is a dispute as to who was at fault for the crash, or the scope and extent of an injured person's damages, a car accident lawsuit becomes a distinct possibility.

-The litigation process for each case will differ based on any number of factors, but the following timeline of a personal injury lawsuit provides a rough idea of how long things can take.
+The litigation process for each case will differ based on any number of factors, but the standard timeline of a personal injury lawsuit provides a rough idea of how long things can take.

 The above timeline actually leaves out several phases of litigation that can add yet another several months to the overall car accident case process.
 For example, before the defendant answers the complaint, she may file a motion to dismiss in an attempt to win the case before she has to file an answer.
 Or once discovery is complete, but before trial, a party might try to win the case by filing a motion for summary judgment.

 From start to finish, a car accident lawsuit will probably take at least one year to complete, assuming it goes to trial and there is no appeal.
 But just because a car accident lawsuit has begun, it doesn't mean it will go to completion.
-In fact, that's very unlikely.
-At some point in the process, the case will usually settle before trial.
+In fact, that's very unlikely, as most car accident lawsuits settle before trial.

 If all car accidents cases were only about the money, it would be easier to predict how long they might take to complete.
 But some plaintiffs may be fighting based on principle, and the lawsuit may represent an opportunity to get justice.